2015 Tipperary county hurling team season: 2015 All-Ireland Senior Hurling Championship

 With five minutes to go Tipperary were awarded a penalty when Callanan was cynically pulled down by John Hanbury.

 Callanan took the penalty, shooting it over the bar to put Tipperary a point in front again.
 The sides were level again before Noel McGrath put Tipperary a point in front in the last minute.
 In the first minute of stoppage time Jason Flynn leveled the scores before Shane Moloney scored the winning point with fifteen seconds left of the third and last minute of stoppage time.
 The referee played ten seconds over the three minutes before blowing the whistle for full-time.

-Seamus Callanan who finished with 3-9 was awarded the man of the match by The Sunday Game panel beating Galway's Jason Flynn and Colm Callanan to the award.
+Séamus Callanan who finished with 3-9 was awarded the man of the match by The Sunday Game panel beating Galway's Jason Flynn and Colm Callanan to the award.

 Des Cahill presented The Sunday Game highlights programme on the night of the match with guests Donal Óg Cusack, Henry Shefflin, and Anthony Daly.

 The match was Eamon O'Shea's last game as Tipperary manager as he had planned to leave the position at the end of the 2015 Championship.

 Michael Ryan took over as manager from 2016.
 The Tipperary County Board thanked O'Shea for his services to the county.

 Speaking after the game, O'Shea said "Tipperary is over for me, being involved with Tipperary is over for me, we did what we could, we tried to play the game in a particular way.
 There are men in Tipperary who can carry this on.
 I just feel that we gave it everything every time we went out.
 We tried to win.
 We didn't always win.
 We were beaten by a point, beaten by three points.
 It doesn't look great sometimes but we did our utmost to win these games.
 I said to the players, the belief I have in them and the belief I have that they can continue and go on and grow better when I'm not there is really strong.
 Somebody else will go on and do this better than I did.
 That's all you can do."

 Speaking in August 2016, Tipperary captain Brendan Maher called the defeat one of the toughest in his career saying "Last year's semi-final defeat was one of the toughest I have had in my career, but then in saying that I remember crying for days after the 2009 All-Ireland, the 2011 defeat, and in 2014, being captain there was a little bit more on the line for myself."